kdave/kdave.github.io/btrfs-hilights-5.5-raid1c34.md

 hiccups.
 The remaining and important part was the device replace, as the expected use case was to substitute RAID6, replacing a missing or damaged disk.
 I wrote the test script, replace 1 missing, replace 2 missing.
 And it did not work.
-While the filesystem was mounted, everything seemed ok.
+While the filesystem was mounted, everything seemed OK.
 Unmount, check again and the devices were still missing.
 Not cool, right.

 Due to lack of time before the upcoming merge window (a code freeze before next